 Slip and falls and other premises liability cases are becoming increasingly more complex over recent decades.
-Because of these complexities, it is imperative for anyone injured on the land or premises of another to consult with a competent and experienced Orlando injury lawyer who will review and assess the important facts, research the law and counsel the injured with respect to his or her rights.
+Because of these complexities, it is imperative for anyone injured to consult with a competent and experienced Orlando injury lawyer who will review and assess the important facts, research the law and counsel the injured with respect to his or her rights.

 - What is premises liability?